maarvins/Marcussena/README.md

 💻 I'm a frontend developer studant and at the moment i'm learning more about ReactJS and your resources, Javascript and NodeJS.

-🏢 I'm search for my first experience in one job on the TI job market.

 </br>

 [<img src = "https://img.shields.io/badge/instagram-%23E4405F.svg?&style=for-the-badge&logo=instagram&logoColor=white" target="_blank">](https://www.instagram.com/marcusenaof/)